-This page reviews how to add and configure a OpenDaylight connection using GroundWork Cloud Hub.
+This page covers how to add and configure the OpenDaylight connector using GroundWork Cloud Hub.
 The connection requires a unique set of parameters (e.g., endpoint, credentials).
 You will need your GroundWork server and virtual environment connector parameters handy.

 WAS THIS PAGE HELPFUL?